 - Vendors shall provide products with a lower global warming potential to the maximum extent practicable where such products are cost-effective (using life cycle-climate performance (LCCP) and meet form, function, and utility requirements.

-- Vendors installing new refrigerators, freezers, or other appliances and removing old appliances shall certify that old products are property recycled or disposed of.
+- Vendors installing new refrigerators, freezers, or other appliances and removing old appliances shall certify that old products are properly recycled or disposed of.

 Recycling can be done through EPA Responsible Appliance Disposal partnership or through WashU EH&S department.